TaharChettaoui/IJCB-AFMFR-2026/README.md

   - Submissions must be provided as a **ZIP file containing two trained models**, one for each track.
   - Teams may upload their training data as a ZIP file to a **cloud provider of their choice**, provided that it is accessible in **Germany** without requiring an account registration.

-- **Execution Environment:**
-  - The models must run on **Ubuntu 24.04**.
-  - No external setup, installation, or internet access is allowed at runtime.

 - **Model Creation Instructions:**
-  Instructions and sample code for creating models using **ONNX** are available in file `test.py`.
+  - Instructions and example code for exporting a **CLIP ViT-B/16 model** to **ONNX** are provided in `export_clip_to_onnx.py`.
+  - The script also includes an **evaluation step** to verify that the exported ONNX model produces the same outputs as the original PyTorch model, ensuring that the model conversion is correct.
+For testing purposes, the provided code should achieve approximately **93.50% accuracy on the LFW dataset** when the model is exported and evaluated correctly.
+You can download the LFW `.bin` evaluation data using the following link: [HERE](https://owncloud.fraunhofer.de/index.php/s/AQ9s1XqCKyfVnAZ)

 - **Deadline:**
   All submissions must be received by **10.05.2026 (Anywhere on Earth, AOE)**.

+---

+## Execution Environment
+- The models must run on **Ubuntu 24.04** and **Python 3.9**.
+- You can install the required dependencies to create an ONNX model using the requirements.txt file: `pip install -r requirements.txt`
+- No external setup, installation, or internet access is allowed at runtime.

 ---